Biking is easy on Hayden Island. The island is flat, there’s lots to see along the river, and the Vancouver Waterfront is directly across the bridge.

 3. WiFi Hotspot with Zigbee controller.
 The Almond + 802.11ac hotspot is also Zigbee compatible.
 It links to sensors such as LED lights, motion detector, dead lock bolts and even an alarm.
 The Hub provides free public WiFi (with a Bike Petal/splash page) and the wireless backhaul.

-4. The 24/7 security camera.
-A $70 Foscam C1 camera can provide continuous day/night surveillance on Sensr.net, and available to anyone.
+4. An Amazon Cloud Camera.
+It features person detection and cloud storage, providing continuous day/night surveillance.
 Sensr.net costs just $10/month for live streaming and 24/7 archiving for 30 days.

 6. Bluetooth enabled lock with GPS.
 Locks could be Bluetooth powered and enabled by a smartphone.
 The current combination for the mobile bike lock would be sent via text message to the user.
 Integrated GPS tracking enables a one-piece, $130 solution.

 Signage explains operation.
 The space rental fee might be budgeted for $100/month.
 Ideally it would be provided at no cost by local businesses, the city’s DOT or the Parks department.